MartinDM/martindm.uk/src/posts/2025-01-03-not-the-expert.md

 But rather skills in pattern recognition and trials from previous situations and teams.

-After being part of a variety of product teams, I've encountered recurring dynamics, dysfunctions, process bottlenecks, each with unique team cultures.
+After being part of a variety of product teams, I've encountered recurring dynamics, process bottlenecks, each with unique team cultures.

 But I've also been exposed to what visionary, inspiring tech leadership _looks like_ and can aspire to model it myself.
 That is, setting a clear vision for devs, modelling strong engineering behaviors, 'going-first', and repeatedly promoting a culture of safety to experiment, screw up, and change!